A Business Career: Context

 Chesnutt published his novels A House Behind the Cedars (1900) and The Marrow of Tradition (1901), following his success with two short story collections in 1899.
 They addressed issues of racial inequality and racial mixing.
 But The Marrow of Tradition went further, featuring a range of white characters, who included an elite white family, as well as a black family of mixed race.
 Young women in the two families were half-sisters who had the same white father, a man of the elite class.
 Chesnutt also addressed competition among classes of whites by the late 19th century, as some lower-class men achieved new wealth and political power.
-Based on the background to North Carolina's disfranchisement of blacks in the late 1890s and events of the 1898 Wilmington Race Riot, in which whites conducted a coup d'état of the elected city government, the novel was described by William Dean Howells as "bitter."
+Based on the background to North Carolina's disfranchisement of blacks in the late 1890s and events of the 1898 Wilmington massacre, in which whites conducted a coup d'état of the elected city government, the novel was described by William Dean Howells as "bitter."

 It is not known whether Chesnutt tried to find another publisher for A Business Career, but it was among his six unpublished manuscripts found at the time of his death.
 In his introduction to this novel, editor Mathew Wilson says, "African American writers have had no right to represent white-life exclusively because to grant that right would be to acknowledge the permeability of the color line".
 Wilson believes that Chesnutt has still not received the recognition he deserves for this pioneering effort in crossing the color line to write about white society.